openhab-scripters/lucid/README.md

 * Put the demo.py file in your `automation/jsr223` directory and watch the openHAB log file carefully.

+* Optional.
+For some functionality, like the ability to send autoremote messages for example, there is some configuration to do.
+In LIB-DIR/lucid, rename the file example_config.py to config.py and edit that file to suit your needs.
+It should be quite self explanatory what it's all about.

 * You are now ready to make your own scripts based on lucid.
 Have a look at the examples.

 ## openHAB Jython Scripting on Slack